 Our data shows that you’re more likely to win a deal if you talk about the competition early in the sales process instead of ignoring them completely.

 For best results, practice this during your first sales presentation.
 Waiting until the end of your sales process puts you into a dangerous red zone.
 Your buyers will already have formed opinions, and they’ll be harder to change.

-That’s why it’s critical to set yourself up as the winner early on.
+In other words, at the end of the day, buyers will justify a decision they made early in the process, which is why it’s critical to set yourself up as the winner early on.
 Talk about the competition in your presentation.
 Put the conversation out there.
 Get your buyer to see you through that lens, and you’re golden.

 You now have 15 new tips and techniques to throw down this quarter.
 Many of these data-backed moves come from Gong.io’s own findings and have proven to be effective for us.
 Implement them, and I know you’ll boost your numbers.